PennStateCS/GPS-App/app/dokka/module.md

-# Module Surveying App Developer API
+# Module SurReal AR Developer API

 Developer-facing API reference for the SurReal AR surveying app, generated from KDoc.
 This is a reference for developers working on the codebase — **not** an end-user manual.